AniruddhaAchar/DungeonMaster/readme.md

 There is a text view that is present game on a console.
 The controller has methods to getting help, moving the player and collecting objects.

+The GUI view provides an interface for the users to play the game using with audiovisual input.
+The user can visually explore the maze, collect items from the maze and kill monsters.

 ## How to run the jar

 Please have the META-INF folder in the same directory as DungeonMaster.jar.

 To run the jar, use the command
 `java -jar DungeonMaster.jar`

+This will bring up the GUI view.
+To get the CLI view, please run

+`hava -jar DungeonMaster.jar -cli`

 This will run the jar with the default settings.
 Please read [How to use the program](#how-to-use-the-program)